 Four Sub-fields of Anthropology

 Four archaeologists teach in the department.
-Research areas include paleoethnobotany (Wagner) and eastern North America prehistoric and contact-era archaeology (Wagner), historical archaeology of the African Diaspora (Kelly: Africa, Caribbean; Weik: Caribbean, US), and African prehistoric archaeology and ethnoarchaeology (Casey).
-The South Carolina Institute of Archaeology and Anthropology (SCIAA) also has several archaeologists working on prehistoric (King & White) and historic archaeology (DePratter, South) of the Southeast and a very large collection of materials from the state.
+Research areas include paleoethnobotany (Wagner) and eastern North America prehistoric and contact-era archaeology (Wagner), historical archaeology of the African Diaspora (Weik: Caribbean, US), historical archaeology of the 19th century rural landscapes (Jones & Weik), and African prehistoric archaeology and ethnoarchaeology (Casey).
+The South Carolina Institute of Archaeology and Anthropology (SCIAA) also has several archaeologists working on prehistoric (King) and historic archaeology (DePratter, South) of the Southeast and a very large collection of materials from the state.
 Many of our archaeology faculty offer elective courses that complement other subfield offerings.

 In general, about half of our graduates go on to Ph.D. programs.
 Some have continued at USC (Linguistics, Public Health, Sociology).
 Others have gone elsewhere to study Anthropology (Stanford, University of Massachusetts, Minnesota, Missouri, Iowa, Yale, UCLA, McGill, UC Riverside, Kent State University, University of Pittsburgh, Purdue, UC Berkeley, Texas A & M, University of South Florida, Medical School, University of SC., UNC - Chapel Hill, UVA, SUNY Birmingham, Simon Fraser University).